 Its front-firing speaker sounded excellent despite its compact size, with an included front microphone plug and an external loudspeaker jack for public announcements.
 Its microphone is also super easy to grip with well-positioned up/down channel buttons.

 A digital menu also comes with several display options for color (orange, blue, or green) and a dimmer for better visibility during day time or night time driving.
 One knock, however, is its congested, hard-to-read display, offering little spacing in between the S-meter, channel numbers, and menu options.
+Check out the best jump starter in case of emergency.

 #4 Galaxy-DX-959 40 Channel AM/SSB MobileWHY WE LIKE IT: The Galaxy-DX-959 40 Channel AM/SSB Mobile CB Radio is a jack of all trades- type of CB radio.
 Its biggest strength is arguably its input/output controls, including mic gain control, a variable talk-back feature to hear your voice while transmitting.
 A ‘Roger beep’ also signals the end of each transmission.

 Our research also unveiled a fine-tuned automatic noise limiter, which helps filter engine and other background noise to a minimum, making it an excellent choice for a heavy mix of city and highway driving.
 Range is also not a concern, using a Single Side Band (SSB) transmission, which triples the 4-watt power of standard CB radios to 12 watts for longer 2-way communication range with other SSB-compatible CB radios.
+When installing a CB radio, it might be a good time to check your headlights and use the best headlight restoration kit.

 #5 Radioddity CB-27 – Best for BeginnersWHY WE LIKE IT: This basic, ultra-compact Radioddity CB-27 CB Radio is the perfect beginner’s radio, owning just enough features without overwhelming the senses.
 We most appreciated its size, weighing less than 1 pound and measuring roughly 4 by 4 by 1 inch.
 This allows for a greater variety of mounting options in or around your dashboard.

 The CB-27 has outstanding audio controls despite its small size and low price tag, boasting RF Gain control to adjust receiver sensitivity and flexible squelch control to manage background static.
 Automatic squelch controls reach 9 levels and manual squelch controls reach 29 levels for even greater calibration.
 It also doubles as a public address system when paired with an external speaker system (sold separately by Radioddity), using a 78-inch long mic cord and removable hand mic to help you control unruly campers or shout instructions on a job site with ease.
+Also, check out the best satellite radio for car.

 #6 Midland 75-822 40 Channel – Best Value/Best HandheldWHY WE LIKE IT: This basic, ultra-compact Radioddity CB-27 CB Radio is the perfect beginner’s radio, owning just enough features without overwhelming the senses.
 We most appreciated its size, weighing less than 1 pound and measuring roughly 4 by 4 by 1 inch.
 This allows for a greater variety of mounting options in or around your dashboard.